PwC, Deloitte keep top spots in global audit market

 Meanwhile the European Union is working on a draft law to require a periodic "rotation" or mandatory switching of auditors by clients, an idea U.S. regulators are also looking at.

-The survey said client behavior is already changing in anticipation of these reforms.
+The survey said client behaviour is already changing in anticipation of these reforms.

 More and more public companies have told CEOs of accounting firms that they were thinking more seriously about putting their audit requirement out to tender, examining their auditors, and starting to consider smaller accounting firms for their tax and advisory work, the survey said.